 After breakfast you'll head for the Gettysburg National Military Park.
 Start with the Visitor Center to get an overview of the battle.
 The Visitor's Center is also a museum with some fantastic and very interesting Civil War exhibits.
 You'll need to see the Visitors Center before touring any battlefields.

-If you took advantage of an accommodations package like we did, then your admission is likely already covered so just bring any necessary documentation of admission with you.
+If you took advantage of an accommodations package then your admission is likely already covered so just bring any necessary documentation of admission with you.

 There is no admission fee to enter the building.
 However, There is a fee for the film A New Birth of Freedom narrated by Morgan Freeman, the Cyclorama painting, and Gettysburg Museum of the Civil War.